sauvc/rulebook/rulebook.md

 The qualification starting line is a marked 1m wide section of the pool wall from where the AUV should be deployed from.
 The AUV **has to touch the wall** at the begining of the run.

 At approximately 10m from the starting line the qualification gate is hanging from the surface of the water.
-The AUV has to go through the gate to qualify.
+The AUV has to go through the gate completely to get 1 qualifying point.
 If the AUV touches **ANY** of the 3 sides of the qualification gate, the attempt is considered a failure.

 #### Specification of props